 We’re looking for a diverse and dynamic group of men and women who are interested in running for office, running political campaigns and developing into leaders in the Democratic Party.
 Applications are sought from individuals who are interested in enhancing their leadership and political skills in order to better serve their communities, constituencies and causes.

-Nominees should be residents of South Carolina, eighteen years of age or older, and be considered or have the potential to be among the top young leaders within their respective counties.
+Candidates for the fellowship should be residents of South Carolina, eighteen years of age or older, and be considered or have the potential to be among the top young leaders within their respective counties.

 There are 5 sessions throughout the course of the year.
 Sessions are generally scheduled one weekend every other month and typically begin at 9:00 a.m. on Saturday and conclude by 2:00 p.m. on Sunday.
 Applicants are expected to attend all sessions to be considered for the Fellowship, though one absence is permitted for graduation from the program.
 Start times and end times of sessions are subject to change.
 A complete schedule will be available upon acceptance into the program.

-Becoming a Clyburn Fellow is a substantial time commitment.
+Becoming a Clyburn Fellow requires a substantial time commitment.
 Participants are expected to attend all five weekend sessions and to fully participate in order to receive a certificate of completion.
 If your schedule will not permit this, please delay your application until you are able to make this time commitment.
 Due to campaign demands, the SCDP typically does not accept applications from candidates or candidate staff who will be engaged in a campaign during the Fellowship year.